NexPlayer/NexPlayer_Unity_Plugin/README.md

 ![NexPlayer Plugin](resources/import_package.png)

-In order to load the player [Scene](https://docs.unity3d.com/Manual/UsingTheSceneView.html) follow the path: 'Assets/NexPlayer/Scenes' and open 'NexPlayer raw video.unity' by double clicking.
+In order to load the player [Scene](https://docs.unity3d.com/Manual/UsingTheSceneView.html) follow the path: 'Assets/NexPlayer/Scenes' and open 'NexPlayer_RawImage_Sample.unity' by double clicking.
 Test the playback by selecting the play button in the editor.

 ![NexPlayer Plugin](resources/playback_demo.png)